-Cell phones, iPhones and social media have changed the way that we communicate.
+Cell phones, iPhones, and social media have changed the way that we communicate.
 With more words exchanged digitally than ever before, heated arguments can grow long and intense.
-One party may text, email or post fighting words that another can interpret as a real threat—and the words can be preserved digitally as evidence.
+One party may text, email, or post fighting words that another interprets as a real threat—and those words are preserved digitally as evidence.

-Connecticut law defines two versions of this offense, and both varieties are punishable by jail time, high fines and other unwanted consequences.
+Connecticut law defines two versions of this offense.
+Both varieties are punishable by jail time, high fines, and other unwanted consequences.

-If you have been arrested in Norwalk, Connecticut for Threatening Second or First Degree, then you need to consult a Norwalk threatening lawyer as soon as possible.
+If you have been arrested for Threatening Second or First Degree, then you need to consult a Norwalk threatening lawyer as soon as possible.
 A distinguished harassment attorney could help you avoid dangerous mistakes in court and can help you build the best defense strategy for your case.